 Students select at least two of the following:

 • Developmental Psychology: Childhood and Adolescence (PSYC 225W)

 Students select at least one of the following:

 • Perspectives on Disability and Illness (PSYC 324)

 • Developmental Psychology: Adulthood and Aging (PSYC 325)

-Students select three additional Psychology courses (from the courses listed above and/or elective courses)
+Students must complete nine additional credits in Psychology (from the courses listed above and/or elective courses)

 • Psychology and Social Engagement: A Service-Learning Seminar (PSYC 480) (Prerequisite: Junior*/Senior status and 201). *Juniors may take with permission of instructor.

 • Professional Preparation for Psychology Majors (PSYC 399) 1 credit.